Esperanza Casteleiro: Career

 In 1983, Casteleiro joined the Centro Superior de Información de la Defensa (CESID), which became the National Intelligence Center (CNI) in 2002.
 She has held various key positions in these agencies, including leading the counterintelligence division and the human resources management department at CNI.
 She has been deployed in foreign countries like Cuba and Portugal.

 In 2004 the government of José Luis Rodríguez Zapatero, with José Bono as minister of defense, appointed her as secretary-general of the CNI, making her CNI director Alberto Saiz's number two.
 She held the position for almost four years, and was succeeded in 2008 by Elena Sánchez Blanco, another agency veteran.

 After leaving the position of secretary-general, Casteleiro held other foreign intelligence positions.
 In 2014 she was appointed as head of the CNI intelligence unit in the Intelligence Center for Counter-Terrorism and Organized Crime (CITCO), a position she held until June 2018, when she was appointed head of the cabinet of minister of defense Margarita Robles.

 In early 2020 she was reported to be a possible candidate to replace Félix Sanz Roldán as head of the CNI, but instead, the government appointed the agency's secretary-general at the time, Paz Esteban López.
 Then in mid-2020, she was rumored to be a possible replacement for departing secretary of state for defense Ángel Olivares.
 She was appointed as secretary of state for defence on 1 July 2020.

-In a meeting on 10 May 2022, the Council of Ministers appointed her director of the CNI, replacing Paz Esteban López following the Pegasus spyware scandal.
+In a meeting on 10 May 2022, the Council of Ministers appointed her director of the CNI, replacing Paz Esteban López following the Pegasus spyware scandal, CatalanGate.